cohenrotem/Rgb2NV12/README.md

 For testing the implementation, I compared the result of with Matalb reference (I used my own Matalb implementation as reference).
 Testing istructions:
 1. Execute BuildInput.m in Matlab to create input image.
-2. Execute Rgb2NV12 in Visual Studio.
+2. Execute Rgb2NV12 in Visual Studio 2010 (select x64 configuration).
 3. Execute TestOutput.m in Matlab.

 Performance: